Stainless Steel CIP Spray Balls for Sparging and Cleaning

-Seller QM Stainless on Amazon offers a variety of spray balls including stationary and rotary.
+There are a couple of main styles of CIP spray balls stationary and rotary.
 Note that if you’re going to try and use this for sparging, you may want to use the fixed spray version as Sam did.
 You’re probably not going to get enough pressure with gravity alone to turn the rotary version.

 HBF Reader Sam uses this spray ball as part of his sparging setup.
 See photo above.

 Sam Says… “I recently purchased a fixed spray ball – my original intent was to use it for a keg / carboy cleaner but have been playing with it in my mash re-circulation set-up.
 I screwed a spare male quick disconnect into the spray ball and held it in position over the tun.
 It worked so well that I am considering drilling a hole in the lid of my cooler and using it there permanently.
 Here’s a picture of it in action last Saturday.”